upperlinecode/cssi_102/day1/day1.md

 - Personalize the about section of the restaurant.
 - Add 2-5 new menu items and round out your restaurant's offerings.
 - Add another `section` to your page - maybe "location" or "contact us" might be good places to start.
 - Look up an "unordered list in HTML" and see if you can figure out a way to add an unordered list to your `about` section.
 If you can't think of anything to put in the list, you might use these to list out the rules for your restaurant.
+- It is worth noting that Google has a style guide which sets standards for formatting code in all of the common markup and scripting languages.
+These guides contain conventions for everything from indentation to semi-colons to how to order classnames and attributes.
+Following them can drastically improve the readbility of your code and make debugging and collaborating more seamless.
+Spend some time perusing through Google's Style Guide for HTML and CSS and modify at least two pieces in your code to meet the style guide conventions.

 ### Medium